ordpool-space/cat21/README.md

 ### Roadmap

-1. Development of a sound Protocol Specification (this document)
+1. ✅ Development of a sound Protocol Specification (this document)
-2. Reference implementation in the [ordpool-parser repository](https://github.com/haushoppe/ordpool-parser) (the engine that parses digital artifacts on ordpool.space)
+2. ✅ Reference implementation in the [ordpool-parser repository](https://github.com/haushoppe/ordpool-parser)
 3. Development of a simple script (TypeScript preferred) that creates a PSBT to mint a CAT-21 asset
 4. Open invitation of the Ordinals ecosystem to adapt the protocol in their products!